iamvasuh/VasuX/README.md

 HOW IT WORKS: There are two modes in the app known as "SENDER MODE" & "RECEIVER MODE":

 1)SENDER MODE: Intents Extras like "ShareService.EXTRA_FILE_PATHS"(which holds location references to files on device) are passed in order to start "VasuXActivity" which invokes "VasuXService" which in turn starts an instance of "VasuXServer" with device IP as address and port if not specified assigned by system.
-On successful server setup, Hotspot Controller creates an OPEN WIfi Configuration with an SSID using combination of Android ID, Port number and Sender Name("Vasu", name in this case).The "VasuXActivity" then scans for clients/receivers using HC methods.
+On successful server setup, Hotspot Controller creates an OPEN WIfi Configuration with an SSID using combination of Android ID, Port number and Sender Name("Vasu", name in this case).

 2)RECEIVER MODE: This mode doesn't uses any Intent Extras and is easy to initiate.The "ReceiverActivity" scans for senders automatically and gets files info. from "VasuXServer" after having a succesful connection.
 Then the "ReceiverActivity" places the "FilesListingFragment" and Sender files are listed and download request to Android Download Manager is enqueued.